Sibeet/telegraf/plugins/inputs/goldilocks_cluster/README.md

 * fields : fields lists ( should be column name in result set )
 * pivot : if you want to transpose data rows to columns, then true
 * pivot_key : key for pivoting

+### How to use

+Modifying recreate.sh:54~

+like 'rec_goldilocks sys gliese GOLDILOCKS MATCHING DUMMY DUMMY' Add By node